LOS ANGELES - In a moment of vulnerability, 27-year-old Thea Pham posted an emotional video on TikTok.

 "The truth about it is this is really about expectations within the family and lack of communication," Enrile said.

 "You have to care for them and I would love to.
-I love my parents but there are no boundaries because I am just a wallet now, I am solely a wallet now," Fahm said tearfully in the social media video.
+I love my parents but there are no boundaries because I am just a wallet now, I am solely a wallet now," Pham said tearfully in the social media video.

 Her video went viral and garnered millions of views.
 That’s when she quickly realized there are many first-generation immigrants with similar stories, such as those with African, Filipino, and Brazilian heritage.